KnowsCount/blog/_posts/2021-07-21-poor-is-the-gift-of-poets.md

 ---
-title: Poor is the Gift of Poets
+title: 🖋 Poor is the Gift of Poets
 ---

-Poor is the gift of poets:<br />
+Poor are the gift of poets:<br />
 &nbsp; &nbsp; nothing but words!<br />
 The gifts of Kings are gold,<br />
 &nbsp; &nbsp; silver, and laudation do incurr;<br />